nielsfaber/scheduler-card/README.md

 - You can also assign multiple tags to the card.
 In this case they will not be automatically applied to newly created  (you should choose this via 'options').
 - You can also assign multiple tags to a schedule.
 This allows you to make them appear in multiple cards (each with card having its own tag).
 - You can assign `tags: none` to a card if you want to have only schedules without a tag showing up here.
+- You can assign `tags: enabled` or `tags: disabled` to a card if you want to include (respectively) all enabled or disabled schedules.
 - The option to assign tags on schedules is only available on cards which have the `tags` option set.

 :warning: **Tip**: If you want to start using tags you will have to go through your current schedules and assign them with tags.